 Pay attention to your vascular health.
 High blood pressure, high blood sugar, high cholesterol, and high triglycerides can all damage arteries in the heart (causing heart attack), in the brain (causing stroke), and leading to the penis (causing ED).

 Have a healthy diet.
-A healthy is contributing to a healthy sex life.
-A research published in January 2016 found that men who ate foods high in antioxidants called flavonoids had a lower risk of ED than those who didn’t eat a flavonoid-rich diet.
+A healthy is contributing to healthy sex life.
+Research published in January 2016 found that men who ate foods high in antioxidants called flavonoids had a lower risk of ED than those who didn’t eat a flavonoid-rich diet.
 Flavonoids can be found in certain plant-based foods like citrus fruits, blueberries, strawberries, apples, pears, cherries, blackberries, radishes, and blackcurrant.
 Some teas, herbs, and wines also have flavonoids in them.
 Past studies have shown that consuming flavonoids could reduce a person’s risk for diabetes and heart disease, both of which can lead to ED.

 Include fruits, vegetables, whole grains, and olive oil, nuts and fish in your diet.

 Vitamin D is an important nutrient for our overall health.
 And some experts believe that vitamin D deficiency might interfere with a man’s erections.